minima-global/minidocs/docs/runanode/selectplatform/linux_vps.md

 ### How to enable RPC (advanced users)

 :::warning
-Docker will overwrite UFW firewall rules, so if enabling RPC by opening the 9005 port, you must ensure you use the following additional parameters and set an RPC password for connecting over RPC on the start up line.
+If enabling RPC by opening the 9005 port, you must ensure you use the following additional parameters and set an RPC password for connecting over RPC on the start up line.
 ```
 -e minima_rpcpassword=INSERTRPCPASSWORD -p 9001-9004:9001-9004 -p 127.0.0.1:9005:9005
 ```